-Checklist Item ✓ Host Clock: CPU#, CPU • 7 mils wide.
-Differential pair spacing should be based on a distance from BCLK1 to BCLK0. • Spacing to other traces should 4 times to 5 times greater than distance from BCLK1 to BCKL0.
-Processor routing length-Clock driver to Rs should be 0.5 in. max.
-Processor routing length-Rs to Rs-Rt should be 0 in. to 0.2 in.
-Processor routing length-RS_RT node to Rt should be 0 in. to 0.2 in.
-Processor routing length-RS_RT node to load should be 2 in. to 9 in.
-MCH routing length-Clock driver to Rs should be 0.5 in. max.
-MCH routing length-Rs to Rs-Rt should be 0.5 in. max.
-MCH routing length-RS_RT node to Rt should be 0.0 in. to 0.2 in. max.
-MCH routing length-RS_RT node to load should be 2.0 in. to 9.0 in. max.
+Checklist Item ✓ Host Clock: CPU#, CPU 7 mils wide.
+Differential pair spacing should be based on a distance from BCLK1 to BCLK0.
+Spacing to other traces should 4 times to 5 times greater than distance from BCLK1 to BCKL0.
+Processor routing length-Clock driver to Rs should be 0.5-inch max.
+Processor routing length-Rs to Rs-Rt should be 0 inch to 0.2 inch Processor routing length-RS_RT node to Rt should be 0 inch to 0.2 inch Processor routing length-RS_RT node to load should be 2 inches to 9 inches MCH routing length-Clock driver to Rs should be 0.5-inch max.
+MCH routing length-Rs to Rs-Rt should be 0.5-inch max.
+MCH routing length-RS_RT node to Rt should be 0 inch to 0.2 inch max.
+MCH routing length-RS_RT node to load should be 2.0 inches to 9.0 inches max.
 Clock driver to processor and clock driver to chipset length matching should be 600 mils.
 10 mil length matching between BCLK0 to BCLK1.
-Do not split up the two halves of a differential clock pair between layers. • Route all agents on the same physical routing layer referenced to ground of the differential clock. • Make sure that the skew induced by the vias is compensated in the traces to other agents.
+Do not split up the two halves of a differential clock pair between layers.
+Route all agents on the same physical routing layer referenced to ground of the differential clock.
+Make sure that the skew induced by the vias is compensated in the traces to other agents.
 Do not place vias between adjacent complementary clock traces.

+Checklist Item ✓

 Maintain uniform spacing between the two halves of differential clocks.
-Route clocks on physical layers adjacent to the V{SS} reference plane only.
-66 MHz Clock Group Point-to-Point Topology. • 5 mils wide and 20 mil spacing. • 20 mil group spacing.
-Series termination within 0.5 in. of the driver. • Trace length from series termination to receiver on the motherboard between 4.0 in. and 8.5 in. • The total trace lengths must be matched to ± 100 mils of each other. • Follow these guidelines when routing to an AGP device down on the motherboard.
-AGP Clock (When Routing to an AGP Connector) Point-to-Point Topology. • 5 mils wide and 20 mil spacing. • 20 mil group spacing.
-Series termination within 0.5 in. of the driver. • The total trace length must be 4.0 in. less than the CLK66 total trace lengths \pm 100 mils.

-Checklist Item ✓
+Route clocks on physical layers adjacent to the V {SS} reference plane only.

+66 MHz Clock Group

+Point-to-Point Topology.

+5 mils wide and 20 mil spacing.

+20 mil group spacing.

+Series termination within 0.5 inch of the driver.

+Trace length from series termination to receiver on the motherboard between 4.0 inches and 8.5 inches

+The total trace lengths must be matched to ± 100 mils of each other.

+Follow these guidelines when routing to an AGP device down on the motherboard.

+AGP Clock (When Routing to an AGP Connector)

+Point-to-Point Topology.

+5 mils wide and 20 mil spacing.

+20 mil group spacing.

+Series termination within 0.5 inch of the driver.

+The total trace length must be 4.0 inches less than the CLK66 total trace lengths ± 100 mils.

 33 MHZ Clock Group

 Point-to-Point Topology.

-• 5 mils wide and 15 mil spacing.
+5 mils wide and 15 mil spacing.

-• 15 mil group spacing.
+15 mil group spacing.

-Series termination within 0.5 in. of the driver.
+Series termination within 0.5 inch of the driver.

-The total mismatch between any two 33 MHz clocks must be less than 7.5 in.
-If routing to a PCI connector, 2.6 in. of routing on the PCI card must be included in the 7.5 in. total mismatch.
+The total mismatch between any two, 33 MHz clocks must be less than 7.5 inches.
+If routing to a PCI connector, 2.6 inches of routing on the PCI card must be included in the 7.5 inches total mismatch.

-• The 33 MHz clock to the ICH2 must be matched to \pm 100 mils of the 66 MHz clock to the ICH2.
+The 33 MHz clock to the Intel [®] ICH2 must be matched to ± 100 mils of the 66 MHz clock to the ICH2.

 14 MHz Clock Group

 Balanced T Topology.

-• 5 mils wide and 10 mil spacing.
+5 mils wide and 10 mil spacing.

-• 10 mil group spacing.
+10 mil group spacing.

-Series termination within 0.5 in. of the driver.
+Series termination within 0.5 inch of the driver.

-• The total trace length from the Clock driver to SIO and Clock driver must be matched to 0.5 in.
+The total trace length from the Clock driver to SIO and Clock driver must be matched to 0.5 inch

-Signal must T within 12 in. of the series termination.
+Signal must T within 12 inches of the series termination.

-Max trace length of stubs is 6 in.
+Max trace length of stubs is 6 inches

-• Total trace length matched to ± 0.5 in. of each other.
+Total trace length matched to ± 0.5 inch of each other.

+Checklist Item ✓

 USB Clock

 Point-to-Point Topology.

 • 5 mils wide.

 • 15 mil group spacing.

-Series termination within 0.5 in. of the driver.
+Series termination within 0.5 inch of the driver.

-• Trace length from series termination to receiver on the motherboard between 3.0 in. and 12 in.
+• Trace length from series termination to receiver on the motherboard between 3.0 inches and 12 inches